Class A boys state tennis: Lincoln teams dominate leaderboard at state tennis

 The championship was still in doubt until the closing minutes of the meet.
 Southwest and East were tied with 41 points, but Southwest clinched the title when Grady Works won his match to finish third place at No. 1 singles.
 Works is a senior and the last of four siblings to play tennis at Southwest.

-Southwest had just a 1-3 recordd in the semifinal round on Friday morning, but rallied to go 4-0 in the final session.
+Southwest had just a 1-3 record in the semifinal round Friday morning but rallied to go 4-0 in the final session.
 Dylan Thompson and Jack Shaffer won the title at No. 2 doubles in a match the Silver Hawks had to win to have a chance to take the team title.
 Shaffer began the year on the junior varsity team.

 The Silver Hawks' Sam Johnson and Jacob Balfany finished third at No. 1 doubles, and Markus Rutledge finished third at No. 2 singles.